 The industry’s authority on biosolids thermal drying operations

 Matt Busch is Synagro’s director of dryer operations.
 He has full responsibility for the safety, regulatory compliance, financial and operational performance of Synagro’s dryer fleet, including facilities at Pinellas, Florida; Philadelphia, Pennsylvania; Hagerstown, Maryland; Baltimore, Maryland; Camden, New Jersey; Stamford, Connecticut and North Andover, Massachusetts.
 Matt’s long history running drying facilities, and his industry leading knowledge also help him constantly improve the performance of our other drying facilities and expertly onboard all new plant and operations managers at our facilities.
 Matt was also a key member the Synagro teams that have recently won new dryer contracts at Windsor, Ontario, Hamilton, Ontario and Victoria, British Columbia, Canada, and Fort Worth, Texas.
-Prior to Synagro, Matt worked as an engineering technician for Bausch + Lomb, where he was responsible for maintaining a production facility, equipment and other assets.
-He began his career as a maintenance specialist at Raymond James Financial.
+Prior to Synagro, Matt worked for Bausch & Lomb Surgical manufacturing surgical implants and Concurrent Technologies where he worked to develop specialized electronics recycling process for the United States Military.
+He began his career at Raymond James Financial.

 30+ years of biosolids operations experience across the nation